From Here to Eternity: Live

 From Here to Eternity: Live is a live album by English punk rock band the Clash, released on 4 October 1999 through Epic Records.
-The album's songs were selected from various Clash concerts recorded between 1977 and 1982.
+The album's songs were selected from various Clash concerts between 1978 and 1982.
 Some of the recordings featured also appear in the film Rude Boy (1980).
-"London's Burning", "What's My Name" and "I Fought the Law" were instrumentally overdubbed to repair some technical deficiencies of the original live recording.
+"London's Burning", "What's My Name" and "I Fought the Law" were overdubbed to repair some technical deficiencies of the original live recording.

 The album comprises 17 songs, with a further two songs released as iTunes bonus tracks.